Taugeshtu/so-sorcery/README.md

 ## Release Notes

 ### 0.9.x
+- [x] when we add an item, we lose focus from the input field.
+Not nice!
 - [x] Maybe cost tracker should show not "since vscode start", but "currently active .sorcery"?
 - [x] Accumulate costs also over all workspaces
 - [x] Feels like cost calc is somewhat buggy...
 Needs a second pass